DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/04-introduction.md

 electronics could withstand the heat, dust and vermin.

 A great deal occurred during those four years, both within the communities and externally.
-As described in the Chapter 2, we provided free internet connections and maintained computers for two and a half years.
+As described in Chapter 2, we provided free internet connections and maintained computers for two and a half years.
 Our presence and purpose in the communities changed the dynamics of what home internet meant to these households.
 CAT dealt with the